Key updates to Retailer Terms and Conditions

 - The Retailer must provide written notice to Solar Victoria setting out the relevant details, updates, notifications and any other relevant information concerning the rectification of the Non-compliant System within one month of the date of the Non-compliant System Notice (unless otherwise agreed with Solar Victoria).

-- Solar Victoria may refuse to pay, or recover (independently or as part of periodic payments of other subsidy claims) any rebate or loan paid or payable for a Non-compliant System or for a system that Solar Victoria determines does not satisfy the requirements in clause 26 and the Retailer must not seek to recover from the Customer the amount of a rebate or loan which Solar Victoria has refused to pay or recovered under this clause 40.
+- Solar Victoria may refuse to pay, or recover (independently or as part of periodic payments of other subsidy claims) any rebate and/or loan paid or payable for a Non-compliant System or for a system that Solar Victoria determines does not satisfy the requirements in clause 26 and the Retailer must not seek to recover from the Customer the amount of a rebate and/or loan which Solar Victoria has refused to pay or recovered under this clause 40.

 - Solar Victoria may publish, from time to time, the compliance performance of Retailers or their nominated Installers based on results from a Compliance Audit.